-11.1 If a player fails to comply with rule 9.9, the Casino Operator may declare the player’s hand void, in which event any Ante Wager, Blind Wager, Play Wager and Trips Bonus Wager made by that player shall be void.
+12.1 If a player fails to comply with rule 9.9, the Casino Operator may declare the player’s hand void, in which event any Ante Wager, Blind Wager, Play Wager, Trips Bonus Wager and Progressive Jackpot Wager made by that player shall be void.

-11.2 Except as specified elsewhere in these rules if an incorrect number of cards is dealt to any player or to the Dealer this shall constitute a misdeal.
+12.2 Except as specified elsewhere in these rules if an incorrect number of cards is dealt to any player or to the Dealer this shall constitute a misdeal.